lmagyar/prim-ctrl/README.md

 ## Features

-- Remote start/stop of Primitive FTPd Android SFTP server and optionally Tailscale VPN
+- Remote start/stop of Primitive FTPd Android SFTP server and optionally local and remote start/stop of Tailscale VPN
 - Using VPN on cellular can be refused
-- Backup states before starting them, restore when stopping (ie. they won't be stopped if they were running before the script were asked to start them)
+- Backup sftp server and VPN states before starting them, restore when stopping (ie. they won't be stopped if they were running before the script were asked to start them)

 ## Installation